Buffalo Philharmonic Orchestra extends its virtual programming through end of 2020-21 season - Artvoice

 HAYDN Sinfonia Concertante in B-flat major

-DVOŘÁK Serenade for Strings in E major, Op.
+DVO?ÁK Serenade for Strings in E major, Op.
 22

 A colorful interplay of BPO musicians Nikki Chooi, Roman Mekinulov, Henry Ward, and Glenn Einschlag, performing solo as well as in duos and quartets highlight Haydn’s delightful and witty Sinfonia, his only effort at the genre.
-The theatrical, spirited work counters the serenity of Still’s heartwarming rhythms reminiscent of a lullaby, and the angelic, enchanting tone of Dvořák’s dream-like serenade.
+The theatrical, spirited work counters the serenity of Still’s heartwarming rhythms reminiscent of a lullaby, and the angelic, enchanting tone of Dvo?ák’s dream-like serenade.

 VAUGHAN WILLIAMS Fantasia on a Theme of Thomas Tallis